PRAIRIE DOC®

 A professional development program for SDSU undergraduates interested in medical careers

 This is a group of pre-med and pre-PA students who volunteer their time each week to answer the viewers’ calls during On Call with the Prairie Doc®.
-Additionally, some of the students help research show topics.
 Before each show, the students meet with the guest physicians and have a chance to ask questions about the various medical sub-specialties.

 SDSU students in Yeager Media Center control room during On Call with the Prairie Doc